FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ## Rules

-- When reporting that a method throws an exception, it should be as general as possible, but within the framework being discussed. i.e IOException
+- When reporting that a method throws an exception, it should be as general as possible, but within the framework being discussed. i.e. IOException
 - Do not catch Throwable
-- In a “layered” system, catch exceptions, log them, and rethrow them, wrapping the caught one with the new one, onion style.
+- In a “layered” system, catch exceptions, log them, and rethrow them, wrapping the caught one with the new one.
+Onion style:
   1. Presentation
   2. Application
   3. Persistence

 ```java
 catch(AplicationException e) {